JEichlerSummers/jeichlersummers.github.com/_posts/2015-09-24-Linear-work-nonlinear-results.md

 <h2><u>Work is all you have</u></h2>

-You can sit around eating pizza hoping that nonlinear success will ride into your bedroom, grab you by the waist, hoist you onto the rather pointy nosed horse and ride off into the sunset - but you know that probably won’t happen.
+You can sit around eating pizza hoping that nonlinear success will ride into your bedroom, grab you by the waist, hoist you onto the rather pointy-nosed horse and ride off into the sunset - but you know that probably won’t happen.
 So you work.

 But work is always linear - you cannot give more hours than there are in a day, you cannot exponentially speed up your learning, your content creation or your software development - but as we see every day, exponential success is possible (and don’t feel guilty if you want it - you’re probably just scared that you haven’t got it yet).